pulumi/docs/content/docs/pulumi-cloud/deployments/api.md

 }
 ```

-### CacheOptions
+### Cache options

-The Cache Options block defines settings related to dependency caching during Deployments.
+The cache options block defines settings related to dependency caching during deployments.
 Using dependencies from the cache makes deployments significantly faster.
 Learn more about dependency caching on the [FAQ page](/docs/pulumi-cloud/deployments/faq/#dependency-caching).

 This option is only available for Pulumi-managed deployment agents.

-* **enable** (boolean): Whether to use Dependency Caching.
+* **enable** (boolean): Whether to use [Dependency Caching](/docs/pulumi-cloud/deployments/faq/#dependency-caching).

 #### Example